code-dot-org/code-dot-org/README.md

 This configures your system to build apps/blockly-core/code-studio whenever you run `rake build` and to use the versions that you build yourself.

-### Building

-1. `cd code-dot-org`
-1. `rake build`

-This will build everything you have set to build in `locals.yml`.

-You can use `rake build:apps`, `rake build:blockly_core` and `rake build:code_studio` to build a specific project.

-You can also set `build_dashboard: false` and/or `build_pegasus: false` in `locals.yml` if you don't need to build these frequently.
-They default to `true`.

-Alternatively, you can run: `rake build:core_and_apps_dev`, which will build blockly core and the apps bundle without running tests and without localization.